imsky/PocketEuler/README.md

 Problem 54
 ==========

 In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way:

  • High Card: Highest value card.
  • One Pair: Two cards of the same value.
  • Two Pairs: Two different pairs.
  • Three of a Kind: Three cards of the same value.
  • Straight: All cards are consecutive values.
  • Flush: All cards of the same suit.
  • Full House: Three of a kind and a pair.
  • Four of a Kind: Four cards of the same value.
  • Straight Flush: All cards are consecutive values of same suit.
  • Royal Flush: Ten, Jack, Queen, King, Ace, in same suit.

 The cards are valued in the order:
 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace.

 If two players have the same ranked hands then the rank made up of the highest value wins; for example, a pair of eights beats a pair of fives (see example 1 below).
 But if two ranks tie, for example, both players have a pair of queens, then highest cards in each hand are compared (see example 4 below); if the highest cards tie then the next highest cards are compared, and so on.

 Consider the following five hands dealt to two players:

 	   Hand   Player 1            Player 2              Winner
 	   1      5H 5C 6S 7S KD      2C 3S 8S 8D TD        Player 2
 			  Pair of Fives       Pair of Eights
 	   2      5D 8C 9S JS AC      2C 5C 7D 8S QH        Player 1
 			  Highest card Ace    Highest card Queen
 	   3      2D 9C AS AH AC      3D 6D 7D TD QD        Player 2
 			  Three Aces          Flush with Diamonds
 			  4D 6S 9H QH QC      3D 6D 7H QD QS
 	   4      Pair of Queens      Pair of Queens        Player 1 Highest card Nine   Highest card Seven
 			  2H 2D 4C 4D 4S      3C 3D 3S 9S 9D
 	   5      Full House          Full House            Player 1 With Three Fours    with Three Threes

-   The file, [1]poker.txt, contains one-thousand random hands dealt to two players.
+The file, [poker.txt](files/poker.txt), contains one-thousand random hands dealt to two players.
 Each line of the file contains ten cards (separated by a single space): the first five are Player 1's cards and the last five are Player 2's cards.
 You can assume that all hands are valid (no invalid characters or repeated cards), each player's hand is in no specific order, and in each hand there is a clear winner.

 How many hands does Player 1 win?

-   Visible links
-   1. poker.txt
 Answer: 142949df56ea8ae0be8b5306971900a4

 Problem 55